nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 description: How to contribute to the Porch codebase
 ---

-This guide explains how to set up your Git environment and contribute code to Porch using a fork-based workflow.
+This guide explains how to set up your Git environment and contribute code to Porch.

 ## Fork the Repository